railsuser2014/openobject-doc-book-en/2/2_4_Leads/2_4_Opportunities.rst

 Advanced Customer Relations
 ---------------------------

-Open ERP also supplies several tools to improve and automate relationships with partners.
+OpenERP also supplies several tools to improve and automate relationships with partners.
 They won't be described extensively here, just introduced briefly.

 .. index::
    single: modules; portal_

-The supplier/customer portal gives you the ability to provide your suppliers and customers with constrained access to Open ERP.
-They will then be able to view or enter sets of information directly online to Open ERP.
+The supplier/customer portal gives you the ability to provide your suppliers and customers with constrained access to OpenERP.
+They will then be able to view or enter sets of information directly online to OpenERP.
 For example they could enter their orders, reprint their invoices, or work on communal projects.
 To activate the portal you should install the modules that start with the string :mod:`portal_`.